synereo/blog.synereo.com/_posts/2015-10-28-synereo-news.markdown

 ### MasterXchange closing and helping AMP get listed on new exchanges

 On November 17th, 2015 [MasterXchange](https://masterxchange.com) will stop providing support for their exchange.
 If you hold your AMPs there, make sure to transfer them to [Omniwallet](https://omniwallet.org/) before that time.
 For instructions on how to register and transfer your coins, see our guide [here](http://blog.synereo.com/2015/10/27/MasterXchange-closing-and-helping-AMPs/).
+There you will also find useful information to help us get on other exchanges.

 *We’re working ardently to give you something you can play with soon!*